Life Amplified

 Artwork is based on a different theme each year, and benches are on display from early-May through mid-October in Downtown Tinley.
 Each bench is sponsored by a local business or individual, who takes possession of it after the program has ended.

-2024 Benches on the Avenue: Call to Artists
+2024 Benches on the Avenue Sponsorship Opportunities

 Saturday Morning Cartoons